lorsem/SmartStream/README.md

 I'm using a RaspberryPi and stored all the media in one external drive, mounted in /media/HDD.
 I set /var/www/video to be a soft link to */media/HDD* and set Apache to follow symlinks.
 I left everything default, only changes I made are permissions.
 It should be easy-peasy to recreate the same server at home.

+### Complete guide for Raspberry pi
+First of all install apache2:
+sudo apt-get install apache2 -y

+Now copy all the stuf in /var/www (ovverrdie index.html)

+Place the python scripts in /var/www/cgi-bin and make them executable mkdir cgi-bin mv *py cgi-bin cd cgi-bin chmod +x *py

+Create the directory "video" scanned by the indexer mkdir /var/www/video

+Set apache2 to use the pythons scripts in cgi-bin (.... to be continued)